ORNL/AdditiveFOAM/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.8034097.svg)](https://doi.org/10.5281/zenodo.8034097)

-If you use AdditiveFOAM in your work, please cite the JOSS article and consider citing the Zenodo DOIfor the version used.
+If you use AdditiveFOAM in your work, please cite the JOSS article and consider citing the Zenodo DOI for the version used.

 ## License
 [![GPL](https://img.shields.io/badge/GPL-3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0.html)